 “If I am to go on living in the body, this will mean fruitful labor for me.
 Yet what shall I choose?
 I do not know!
 I am torn between the two: I desire to depart and be with Christ, which is better by far; but it is more necessary for you that I remain in the body.
 Convinced of this, I know that I will remain, and I will continue with all of you for your progress and joy in the faith, so that through my being with you again your boasting in Christ Jesus will abound on account of me.” –Philippians 1:22-26

 The broader view of Sunday’s sermon was what Paul proclaimed: “For me, to live is Christ, and to die is gain.”
-(Phillipians 1:21) I appreciate how Pastor Mark expanded on this: “For the hockey player, to live is hockey.
+(Phillipians 1:21) I appreciated how Pastor Mark expanded on this: “For the hockey player, to live is hockey.
 For the musician, to live is music.”
 The list goes on.
 Whatever we put first is what we consider truly living.
-Do we see life in Jesus this way?
-As a Christian this is what we should be proclaiming, but do our thoughts and actions agree with who we say we are?
-Do we have this conviction in our hearts?

 To put Jesus first then, is what it truly means to die to the flesh (or to die to self).
 As Paul put it, “to die is gain.”
 We make it our goal then to die daily.
 (1 Corinthians 15:31).
-When we understand what we have inherited in Him, we should come to the conclusion that what we believed we needed, simply isn’t worth the cost of having it.
+When we understand what we have inherited in Him, we should come to the conclusion that what we believed we needed isn’t worth the cost of having it.
+(Matthew 16:25-26)

 Paul had it right.
 He knew Christ.
 Jesus came to serve, not to be served.
-Paul lived like that too, making himself a slave not only for Christ, but also for his brothers and sisters.
-Isn’t this what love is?
-Like Paul, we must consider everything a loss in comparison to what we have gained.
 We don’t always get it right.
 However, when birds of a feather flock together we can refuel, refocus, and reroute (reroot even), as we make those course corrections.